mint-metrics/mojito-website/docs/example-js-delivery-splillover-protection.md

 sidebar_label: Restart/Ramp-up spillover protection
 ---

-Ramping-up experiments (or performing canary releases) is a popular way of managing risks and bugs in experimentation before exposing all your traffic.
+Ramping-up experiments (from limited canary releases) is a popular way of managing risks and bugs in experiments before exposing all your traffic.
 A typical ramp-up process looks like this:

 1. Launch an experiment to 10% of traffic
-2. Check guardrail metrics & for any errors from your experiment
+2. Check your guard rail metrics & for any errors from your experiment
-3. If everything looks good, you may either:
+3. If everything looks good, you can usually:
    - `A`) Ramp-up the existing experiment to 100% traffic without re-assigning users
    - `B`) Restart & re-assign users in the experiment at 100% traffic

 Choosing option `A`, and ramping from 10%->100%, can [impact your split test results through Simpson's Paradox (see Section #6)](http://ai.stanford.edu/people/ronnyk/2009-ExPpitfalls.pdf).
 Meanwhile option `B` - restarting the experiment and re-assigning subjects - can cause spillover where users in the `Control` group are exposed to the intervention in the `Treatment` group and vice versa.
-This dilutes the results of your experiment and mutes any effect you hope to measure.
+Option `B` dilutes the results of your experiment and can mute the effect you hope to measure.

 Restarting without acknowledging the prior run, means you'll treat all users as part of the same population to draw from: